FlipAttack: Jailbreak LLMs via Flipping: Appendix

 \subsection{Ethical Consideration}

 This paper presents a simple yet effective method named FlipAttack to jailbreak LLMs.
 While there is a risk that malicious actors could misuse this technique, our research is driven by a commitment to enhancing LLM safety.
 Our objective is to identify potential weaknesses, raise awareness about these vulnerabilities, and contribute to advancing secure and beneficial AI technologies.
+We have reported our research to the Anthropic, and we will report it to OpenAI, Meta, and Mistral as soon as possible.
+Besides, our proposed method has been added to Microsoft Azure’s PyRIT package.
+And it has been recognized by OpenAI, as they said, ``we truly appreciate you reaching out and sharing your research on jailbreaking LLMs with us.
+Your commitment to enhancing the safety of large language models and your efforts to identify potential weaknesses are highly valued.''.